 Features At A Glance:

-At a list price of $39.99 this is a mid-priced knife, but you can usually find it for under $15 (For the latest prices and discounts, check here) if you shop around.
-At that sort of price it’s a real bargain, especially if you’re looking for an affordable back-up knife to keep in your bug out bag or vehicle.
-However even for the list price it’s actually pretty good value, because this is a tough piece of kit.
+At a list price of $39.99, this is a mid-priced knife, but you can usually find it for under $15.
+At that sort of price, it’s a real bargain, especially if you’re looking for an affordable backup knife to keep in your bug-out bag or vehicle.
+However, even for the list price, it’s actually pretty good value, because this is a tough piece of kit.

 The Geralt is an all-steel knife.
 The handle scales are solid and have radiused edges for comfort; they’re plain apart from three curved rubber inserts on each side, close to the main blade pivot.

 As well as the blade there’s the usual array of accessories.
-There’s a saw, nail file with pick, scissors, a fish scaler with hook remover, marlinspike, bottle opener with flat head screwdriver, Phillips screwdriver.
-Can opener, threading tool and corkscrew.
+There’s a saw, nail file with a pick, scissors, a fish scaler with hook remover, marlinspike, bottle opener with flat head screwdriver, Phillips screwdriver.
+Can opener, threading tool, and corkscrew.
 All the tools are robust and functional.

 Overall this knife doesn’t have the rock-solid build quality of a real Swiss Army knife, but it’s pretty good and comes at a tempting price.
 If you’re looking for an EDC tool that can handle a wide range of everyday tasks, or a dependable addition to your outdoor gear, this could suit you very nicely.